-OpenAI Releases Standalone Codex App for macOS
+OpenAI releases standalone Codex app for macOS

-February 2, 2026 at 10:14 PM UTC
+Written by Joseph Nordqvist/February 2, 2026 at 10:14 PM UTC

 5 min read